 Thank you for reading and visiting our website.

 We take data security seriously and will always hold your information securely.
-We use encryption to protect all site visitors’ data and have robust internal processes to safeguard your data.
+We use encryption to protect all customer information and have robust internal processes to safeguard your data.

 We collect information about you when you engage us, or one of our partner firms, for financial planning services.
 This information will relate to your personal and financial circumstances.
-It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.
+It may also include special categories of personal data, such as data about your health.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.